 We literally did have a taste of it.

 One would assume for a small town of this magnitude, there’s not much happening but you’re wrong.
-The energy of this close knit community is on another level.
+The energy of this close-knit community is on another level.
 Everyone knows everyone and, even we were surprised that the restaurant we dined in was completely full and reserved!
 Virtually on every street corner, the smell of freshly made coffee or a hint of food is in the air.
-Not to mention the quirky building colours that make you want to take a peak inside like a naughty school kid.
+Not to mention the quirky building colours that make you want to take a peek inside like a naughty school kid.